Skip to:

 We have leading experts in both diagnostic and therapeutic radiography who may supervise you during your time here.

 Your radiography projects can focus on areas such as MRI, educational research, advanced practice, artificial intelligence, or patient-centred care.
-We support these in a PhD or Professional Doctorate format.
+We support these in a PhD format.

 Structure

-A range of Masters level courses are offered at the School of Health & Psychological Sciences including an MSc in Advanced Practice with units tailored to each of the research Centres and professional groupings within the School.
+A range of Masters level courses are offered at the School of Health & Medical Sciences including an MSc in Radiography (MRI/CT) with units tailored to each of the research Centres and professional groupings within the School.

 Study for an MPhil/PhD